 If the camera is compact and lightweight too, this is a bonus, but not essential.
 I don’t really care about 4k, since it slows down the post production too much.

-So let’s dive into my review of the best vlogging cameras of 2018 and see which one is most suitable for you.
+So let’s dive into my review of the best vlogging cameras of the year so far and see which one is most suitable for you.

 Dimensions: 5.45 x 3.86 x 3.44″ (138.5 x 98.1 x 87.4 mm)

 Weight: 645 g (1.42 lbs / 22.72 oz)